jackielok/jackielok.github.io/_posts/2021-01-01-hello-world.md

 tags:       [jekyll, maths, LaTeX]
 ---

 Hello World!
-This blog allows posts to be written using [Markdown](https://www.markdownguide.org/) and HTML/CSS, with support for maths typesetting using LaTeX + MathJax.
+This blog allows posts to be written using [Markdown](https://www.markdownguide.org/) (for which this [Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is very useful) and HTML/CSS, with support for maths typesetting using LaTeX + MathJax.
 For example, here is an inline formula formula: $y = ax^2 + bx + c$.
-We can present displayed equations in their own section:
+We can also present displayed equations in their own (Markdown) section:

 ---